Published: 14/04/2005, Volume II5, No. 5951 Page 33

 do not impose time frames that allow a last-minute sprint and create intolerable pressure.
 Reward organisations that have achieved sustainable change - in culture, working practices, delivery and patient focus.
 Then, perhaps, some of us can just sit occasionally and find the breathing space to innovate and improve. .

-Hilary Thomas is medical director of the Royal Surrey County Hospital and professor of oncology at the University of Surrey.
+Professor Hilary Thomas is medical director of Royal Surrey County Hospital trust and professor of oncology at Surrey University.